No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 - Use LED lights

 Good luck out there.
-There will be some days that you simply cannot keep your RV cool.
+There will be some days that you cannot keep your RV in a comfortable temperature zone.

 But you can do many of these things to keep it a little cooler than it would be otherwise.